 Then we used some specific hertz frequencies to support the body in managing histamine levels and immune responses.*

 Lastly, we used the vibrational imprints of various natural substances that are helpful during allergy season such as Japanese quail eggs, Quercetin, MSM, Black Currant bud, Nettles, Zinc bisglycinate, Vitamin C, Silver, Citrus bioflavonoids, Rosemary, NAC, Garlic, Black Cumin Seed, Turmeric, Ginger, Shilajit, Goldenrod, and Mullein.
 If you are already taking any of these, the vibrational form is not a substitute for the physical substance.
 It does enhance it though, and the vibrational forms do not set off any allergic reactions the way physical substances in a highly allergic person can, so in some cases these can be better used.
 Absorption problems are also a non-issue with the vibrational forms.
-This is a 1 oz bottle that should last at least a month.

 Here's some more information on why we chose the imprints we did.